IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - Might not wear her prayer beads around now - or wear them in a different color
 - Alibi: praying at the temple. corroborated by other priests, templegoers
-- Zone of Truth: will answer with some performed reservation. ring allows lying **Raven**: parallel investigating
+- Zone of Truth: will answer with some performed reservation. ring allows lying
+- They've figured out the automata are not giltstern - pivot and frame eledeia.
+Go for her directly, Myla, or Giltstern communications
+**Raven**: parallel investigating
 - Alibi: asleep (lie), probably doing some assassins creed shit
 - Zone of Truth: refuse to cooperate if she doesn't trust PCs
 - Gyrfalcon asked them a few months ago on records of past fray tides **Macaw**: unknowing accomplice (how), corrupt, soft/optimistic on kevara
 - Alibi: working late in the office (lie), can't say he rushed to the riots as Gandras
-- Gandras saw Kingfisher at the riot, but Macaw can't say
 - Zone of Truth: fully cooperate
-**Vulture**:
+- Has gotten remote access to giltstern automata
+- Clues
+	- [ ] Knows Eledeia has some shady accounting too, hasn't said anything for fear of exposing himself
+	- [ ] Looking for Orin's letter (taken by Owl at rookery)
+	- [ ] Gandras saw Kingfisher at the riot, but Macaw can't say **Vulture**:
 - Was the most vocally opposed to gyrfalcon -
 - Alibi: refuse to talk to outsiders? but he was working late in the office, did not see Macaw